oshiriko/academic-kickstart/content/en/authors/admin/_index.md

 She is currently working on 2 documentary films: *Fat Monk, Small Temple* and *A moment in life*.

-In 2019, she created a musical theater *Sorry, I don't remember* (funded by [Shanghai Culture Square](https://www.shcstheatre.com/)), which will hit the market in late 2020.
+In 2019, she created a musical theater *Sorry, I don't remember*, which will hit the market in late 2020.